SWARM-CODES/fish_llm/README.md

-# IchthyopAgent: A Generative AI-Agent Based Lagrangian Tool for Modeling Ichthyoplankton Dynamics (under development)
+# SWARM: A Generative AI-Agent Based Lagrangian Tool for Modeling Ichthyoplankton Dynamics

 This repository contains a generative AI–agent–based Lagrangian model designed to simulate particle transport in the ocean.
 The framework combines **hydrodynamic-driven passive transport** with **LLM-based agents** that mimic the active behavior of organisms during the larval stages of marine animals (e.g., fish, mussels).